-A registered agent is a person or company designated to receive all business and legal correspondence for your LLC or corporation.
+A registered agent is a person or company designated to receive all business and legal correspondence for your limited liability company or corporation.
 They’re required to be available during all business hours.

 Limited liability companies have managers and corporations have directors.
 The people you choose don’t have to stay in these roles forever, but the designations are important for the formation process.
-Your corporate board of directors or LLC members and managers will be responsible for big decisions regarding business operations.
+Your corporate board of directors or limited liability company members and managers will be responsible for big decisions regarding business operations.

-Articles of Incorporation and Articles of Organization are formative documents for corporations and LLCs, respectively, and will provide all the above information for the Secretary of State.
+Articles of Incorporation and Articles of Organization are formative documents for corporations and limited liability companies, respectively, and will provide all the above information for the Secretary of State.

-Filing Form 2553 with the IRS is the final step to complete your business filings and elect the S Corporation tax structure.
-LLCs must first file Form 8832 to election corporate taxation and then file Form 2553.
+Filing Form 2553 with the Internal Revenue Service (IRS) is the final step to complete your business filings and elect the S Corporation tax structure.
+LLCs must first file Form 8832 to elect corporate taxation and then file Form 2553.

 Don’t forget to You need to obtain your EIN first because it’s needed for the form that completes the final business requirements to file an S Corp in Missouri.
 We can help you get one with our EIN Service.